JPMorgan close to winning lead advisory role for Saudi Aramco IPO: source

 CNBC reported earlier on Sunday that Morgan Stanley (MS.N) had competed with JPMorgan, but its chances were hurt by its work leading the IPO of Uber (UBER.N) as Saudi officials were not pleased with Morgan Stanley bankers misjudging demand.

-Aramco did not immediately respond to a request for comment outside working hours.
-JPMorgan declined to comment.
+Aramco and JPMorgan declined to comment.

-Reporting by Joshua Franklin in New York and Kanishka Singh in Bengaluru; Editing by Andrew Cawthorne
+Reporting by Joshua Franklin in New York and Hadeel Al Sayegh in Dubai; additional reporting by Davide Barbuscia in Dubai; writing by Kanishka Singh in Bengaluru; Editing by Andrew Cawthorne and David Goodman